khan-22/3DPROG3_PROJECT/README.md

 with the driver as possible.
 How we'll do this is still uncertain, but our initial idea is to run a compute shader in each API that also requires memory transfers between GPU and CPU to increase the amount of communication that needs to be done and synchronized.
+One such task could be Gaussian Elimination where forward-substitution is done on the GPU and backward-substitution on the CPU.
+It should also be a trivial task to make identical shader code across the APIs for a task such as this.